blaylockbk/SynopticPy/README.md

 # `synoptic/`

-## ⚙ `config.cfg`
-A configuration file with your Synoptic API token.
-This token is required to make any data request from the Synoptic API.

 ## 🎟 `get_token.py`
 This function performs a test on the token in the `config.cfg` file.
 If the token is valid, you are good to go.
 If not, then you will be prompted to edit the `config.cfg` file when you import any function from `synoptic.services`.

 ## 👨🏻‍💻 `services.py`
-This is the main module you will interacti with.
+This is the main module you will interact with.
 It contains functions for making API requests and returns the data as a Pandas DataFrame.

 ```python
 # Import all functions